loveOSS/nlpio/README.md

-# NLP Tools : the simple Python library to clean text data
+# NLP.io : the simple Python library to clean text data

 ## How to use it ?